momentumlearn/course/phase3-be/queries-and-django-shell.md

 category: phase3-be
 parent: Phase 3 Back End
 nav_order: 3
-published: true
+published: false
 ---

-## Today's Topics
+## 🎯 Objectives

 - Interacting with models in the shell
 - Queries and more queries

-## 🎯 Project: Still Working on Habit Tracker
+## 🏗️ Project: Still Working on Habit Tracker

 You can do this! 💪 **What do you need to figure out in order to finish it?**